blockchainofthings/Catenis-API-Docs/source/includes/basic_concepts.md

 ### Virtual device

-The virtual device &mdash; or some times simply referred to as *device* &mdash; is the fundamental entity that is used to interact with the Catenis Enterprise system.
+The virtual device — or some times simply referred to as *device* — is the fundamental entity that is used to interact with the Catenis Enterprise system.

 Each virtual device has a unique `device ID`, which is assigned by the system when a new virtual